cherbear263/canvas-images/README.md

 ## Acknowledgements

 - Chris Dixon did a fantastic Youtube video on HTML5 upload and download [HTML5 upload and download](https://www.youtube.com/watch?v=sA07GElhqzg).
 This is what inspired me to look for other ways to manipulate images

+## todo

+Landscape images are not resizing properly.